kotoMJ/security-showcase-android/keystorecompat/keystorecompat.md

 TBD. (temporarily look for usage in security-showcase-android app)

 ## Android keystore in existing libraries ##
-https://github.com/Q42/Qlassified-Android - wrapper using the same under the hood approach as this library, but designed rather for saving encrypted data generally.
+https://github.com/Q42/Qlassified-Android - wrapper using the same under the hood approach as KeystoreCompat library, but designed rather for saving encrypted data generally.
 KeystoreCompat is designed rather for store credentials (for login to secured part of the app).

 ## Licence ##